prajapati-parth/blog/src/pages/articles/2020-01-05-gatsby-static-page/index.md

 Using Gatsby to create your website has great SEO benefits.
 Simply saying, Gatsby converts your React components into html, css and javascript that can be easily be served using CDN.

 Then what’s so fancy about SEO with Gatsby?
-Gatsby has the power to call a datasource(mostly an API) at build-time and make the data available to React components through props using a GraphQL query.
+Gatsby has the power to call a datasource(mostly an API or in our case the local filesystem) at build-time and make the data available to React components through props using a GraphQL query.

 Let’s take a deeper look at that in action by creating a static page from a markdown file.